yuanyiho/taiwan_fisheries_automation/README.md

 # Taiwan Fisheries Agency PDF Scraper

 This project is a **serverless scraper** deployed on Vercel that automatically fetches the **latest PDF of authorized vessels** from the Taiwan Fisheries Agency website and makes it accessible for download.
-It is designed to integrate seamlessly with **Google Apps Script** to save PDFs directly into Google Drive.
+It is designed to integrate seamlessly with **Google Apps Script** to save PDFs / convert into excel directly into Google Drive.

 ---